richeyrose/make-tile/docs/tile_types.md

 The thickness of the floor if you are generating and S-Wall

 #### Wall Position
-Whether the wall is positioned on the center or side of the tile
+Whether the wall is positioned on the center or side of the tile.
+Th Exterior wall type allows you to make exterior walls if you are using S-Walls.
+Exterior walls are slower to generate.

 #### Sync Proportions
 Whether to sync the proportions of the base and the main part of the tile.